MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/export-data/event-partitioning-overview.md

 Once you set an event to be partitioned, those events are written to your Azure Blob Storage storage account in separate folder named “Partitioned”.

-Within the event's subdirectory, the data is divided into further subdirectories by date and hour.
+Within the event's subdirectory, the data will be divided into further subdirectories by date and hour.
 The format of the data will be the same parquet format that is used for events that aren't partitioned.

 ![Event Partitioning folder structure](media/event-partitioning-folder-structure.png)